cschaffner/gcode/readme.txt

 output/ : output directory where .fig and .pdf files are saved to PaperOutput/ : output directory with the graphs from the paper

+Eppstein/ : contains MATLAB code for the inverse parametric optimization Eppstein_objective.m  :  gives the objective function
+  Eppstein_q20_constraint.m : gives the constraints
+  Eppstein_steer.m : The main procedure
+  Eppstein_steer_all1weights_popt.mat : stores intermediate results
+  Eppstain_comparison.m : contains several sets of 20 numerical values which make the SGC optimal
+                          and plots them together with polar requirements.

+min_assignments/ : directory with matlab code for checking which are the minimal assignments to
+                   fix such that the sgc is optimal when using the subset approach permutecode_allsubsets.m : checks all permutations allowed by the subset approach and keeps the ones that are better than the sgc minimal_fixed_assignment.m : based on the output of permutecode_allsubsets.m , finds out which are the minimal subsets one can fix such that the sgc is optimal th_polar_FH_weights_all_good_subset_permutations.mat : results of permutecode_allsubsets.m for FH weights th_polar_all1weights_all_good_subset_permutations.mat : results of permutecode_allsubsets.m for all 1 weights

 aaindex/ : directory with Japanese amino acid property database and procedures to check them aaindex1 : database of amino acid properties from http://www.genome.jp/aaindex/